hem12846/dotfiles/README.md

-my project is to open my rice
+my project is to open my rice mainly if i distrohop again